 - 1. Assignment grade penalty.
 The student is assigned a grade penalty on an assignment including but not limited to a zero. - 2.
 Course grade penalty.
 The student is assigned a grade penalty in the entire course including but not limited to an 'E'."

 Netiquette

 All members of the class are expected to follow rules of common courtesy in all email messages, threaded discussions, and chats.
-Please read the Netiquette Guide for Online Courses.

 Security

 Remember that your password is the only thing protecting you from pranks or more serious harm.